More from this issue »

 Research shows that children who attend Child-Parent Center programs have greater success in school and beyond, including significantly lower high school dropout rates, fewer arrests and convictions, and higher income following high school.
 Comparing the costs of the program to its impacts, the centers show an impressive long-term return on investment: $8 to $11 per dollar invested.

-Recently, the Child-Parent Centers received a big vote of confidence: a five-year $15 million Investing in Education (i3) grant from the U.S. Department of Education to expand and evaluate the program beyond the Chicago Public Schools.
+Recently, the Child-Parent Centers received a big vote of confidence: a five-year $15 million Investing in Innovation (i3) grant from the U.S. Department of Education to expand and evaluate the program beyond the Chicago Public Schools.

 The project, directed by Arthur Reynolds of the Human Capital Research Collaborative at the University of Minnesota, added six centers in the Chicago Public Schools for a total of 16, and established programs in two Illinois districts — Evanston/Skokie District 65 and Normal School District 5 — and two Minnesota districts — St. Paul Public Schools and Virginia Public Schools with Arrowhead Head Start.